Abubakar Tafawa Balewa: United States

+Commonwealth

+Balewa, during his premiership, attached great importance to its Commonwealth membership, declaring in a UN speech, "we shall not forget our old friends."

+Eastern Bloc

+Balewa had a pro-West orientation in his foreign policy, which represented for abhorrence to USSR and other Eastern Bloc states.
+As a result, the circulation of communist literature in Nigeria was banned and students were discouraged from taking Soviet educational scholarship.
+Balewa had personally assured the British government "we shall use every means in our power to prevent the infiltration of communism and communist ideas into Nigeria."
+At one point, the Soviets were implicated in a plot to overthrow Balewa's government.

-Overthrow
+Overthrow and murder

 Balewa was overthrown and murdered in a military coup on 15 January 1966, as were many other leaders, including his old companion Sir Ahmadu Bello.
 The circumstances of his death still remain unresolved.
 His body was discovered at a roadside near Lagos six days after he was ousted from office.
 Balewa was buried in Bauchi.
 News of his assassination spurred violent riots throughout Northern Nigeria and ultimately led to the bloody counter-coup of July 1966.

-Shaihu Umar
+Legacy and tributes

+Literary work

 In 1933, Balewa wrote Shaihu Umar, a novella about a pious Muslim in response to a request by Rupert East, the head of the colonial Translation Bureau, to promote Hausa literature.
 Shaihu Umar was first published in 1934.
 An English translation by Mervyn Hiskett was published in 1967.
 Written in a prose homily structure, the protagonist, Shaihu Umar, recounts his events in his life's history.
 Events and themes in the novel deal with the trans-Saharan slave trade, familial relationships and Islamic themes of submission to the will of God.

-Shaihu Umar was staged as a play in the 1970s.
+Shaihu Umar was staged as a play in the 1970s and filmed by Adamu Halilu in 1976.

+Political views

+Balewa advocated for the creation of a Nigerian Privy Council to domestically replace the Privy Council of the United Kingdom in a speech to the Legislative Council in April 1952.
+This was due to its judicial committee's seemingly insensitivities to regional differences in court cases.

 Honours

 In January 1960, Balewa was knighted by Her Majesty Queen Elizabeth II as a Knight Commander of the Order of the British Empire.
 He was awarded an honorary doctorate from the University of Sheffield in May 1960.
 He was also awarded an honorary doctorate of laws from the New York University in July 1961.

 Balewa's portrait was placed on the 5 Naira Note.
-The Abubakar Tafawa Balewa University in Bauchi was named in his honour.
+The Abubakar Tafawa Balewa University and the Sir Abubakar Tafawa Balewa Bauchi State International Airport in Bauchi was named in his honour.